Grammar and mechanics

 When in doubt, don’t bold.

 Use bold sparingly and only where strong emphasis is required.
-In the interface, bold should be reserved to emphasize input merchants have provided (such as a product title or contact information).
+Don’t use bold to create a heading or emphasize:

 After your first sale, PayPal will email you at merchant@email.com with instructions.

-Are you sure you want to delete cat shirt?
+Are you sure you want to delete Sunset T-shirt?

 You, we, and other personal pronouns